 Along with completing the degree requirements for your major, you’ll take “Introduction to Education” in your sophomore or junior year and two foundational graduate education courses in your senior year.

-Then, after receiving your bachelor’s degree, you’ll begin a 1,000-hour internship in a public school, with the school paying the tuition for your graduate school evening classes.
+Then, after receiving your bachelor’s degree, you’ll have the opportunity to enroll in the graduate education program at nearby Fairfield University.
+Once you're there, you may begin a 1,000-hour internship in a public school, with the school paying the tuition for your graduate school classes.
 You’ll gain valuable first-hand experience while you intern, interacting with students and observing professional teachers in their own classes.

 Thirteen weeks of student teaching will follow your internship.
 This will allow you to receive your master’s degree and State Certification by the end of December, in just a little over five years.
 You’ll be ready to apply for teaching positions, many of which are available in January.